soxueren/atsd/api/meta/examples/list-metrics-by-maxinsertdate.md

-# List metrics by maxInsertDate
+# List Metrics by maxInsertDate

 List metrics with `lastInsertDate` less than 2016-05-19T08:13:40.000Z
 ## Request